Search Contextures Sites ![]()

 If you want to keep the top rows of an Excel worksheet in view at all times, so you can see the column headings, you can lock the top rows in place.

-To lock the top rows in place, you'll use the Freeze Panes feature in Excel 2007.
-This Excel Quick Tips Video shows you the steps for selecting the specific section that you want to freeze, and then locking the rows.
+To lock the top rows in place, you'll use the Freeze Panes feature.
+This video shows you the steps for selecting the specific section that you want to freeze, and then locking the rows.

 For more details on this technique, see the Excel FAQs for the steps to Freeze Title Rows in Excel 2003.